 The results of the Lafayette PAYT and single-stream recycling have benefited the City:

 - Now only one trash company serves the local neighborhoods in Lafayette which extends the life of local roads.

 - That one trash company on local roads minimizes the diesel engine noise and pollution.

-- Lafayette's recycling rate went from an estimated 10% to 12% rate to documented 28% recycle diversion rate that represents approximately 140 tons per month of material that is recycled and not landfilled.
-This also produces an annual revenue stream of approximately $23,000 which funds other environmental programs in Lafayette.
+- Lafayette’s residential recycling and composting rate went from an estimated 10% to 12% rate to a documented 38% diversion rate, which represents approximately 140 tons per month of material that is recycled or composted, and not landfilled.

 - The City contracted program resulted in a cost savings to most Lafayette citizens, better service, choice in the size of trash cart needed to meet the needs of the individual homeowner, other value added services that were not available before the City program and overall a highly beneficial program that has proven the worth of a PAYT system to incentivize recycling.

 With over 20,000 attendees, the City is able to achieve a 90% diversion rate by having volunteers staff the 12 Zero Waste stations located throughout the festival.

 Oatmeal Festival Zero Waste Event